-For this and much more, you can use Asana and Trello.
+For this and much more, you can use Asana, Trello, and ProjectManager.
 These are very good tools to track your work and results.
 Also, they have team integrations, more advanced task organization and a lot of extra juice.

 Productivity Tools #1 – Cloud Storage & More

 - Quip is a connected hub where teams create, discuss, and organize their work from any device.